Strong quake kills 4, injures dozens in northern Philippines - NewsBreak

 Strong quake kills 4, injures dozens in northern Philippines

-MANILA, Philippines — (AP) — A strong earthquake set off landslides and damaged buildings in the northern Philippines in Wednesday, killing at least four people and injuring dozens.
+MANILA, Philippines — A strong earthquake set off landslides and damaged buildings in the northern Philippines on Wednesday, killing at least four people and injuring dozens.
 In the capital, hospital patients were evacuated and terrified people rushed outdoors.

 The 7-magnitude quake was centered in a mountainous area of Abra province, said Renato Solidum, the head of the Philippine Institute of Volcanology and Seismology, who described the midmorning shaking as a major earthquake.